This post may contain affiliate links. Please see our disclosure policy.

-Also, try our lavender cake and coconut loaf recipe too!
+Also, try my lavender cake and coconut loaf recipe too!

 Buttermilk Cake Ingredient Notes